tibbe78/techday-2019/demo5_1/README.md

 ```

 #### install docker python on your docker host. (same as my ansible host)
 > so ansible can talk to this.
-I had problems with python2 so had to run python3 for some stuff later.
+I had problems with python2 so had to run python3 in the inventory
 ```sh
 pip install docker
 ```